Dexalot/dexalot-docs/docs/apiv2/README.md

-        "A-CNET-01": "Airdrop: contract does not have enough tokens", "A-MPNV-01": "Airdrop: Merkle proof is not valid for claim", "A-MPNV-02": "Airdrop: Merkle proof is not valid for releasableAmount", "A-NTAD-01": "Airdrop: no tokens are due for claim" }
+        "A-CNET-01": "Airdrop: contract does not have enough tokens", "A-MPNV-01": "Airdrop: Merkle proof is not valid for claim", "A-MPNV-02": "Airdrop: Merkle proof is not valid for releasableAmount", "A-NTAD-01": "Airdrop: no tokens are due for claim", ...
+    }
 }
 ```